Impact metric27,000% growth in revenues since selection, and 9,275% growth in jobs

 Wences is an elected member of the World Economic Forum’s Global Leaders for Tomorrow (GLT) and Young Global Leaders (YGL), and has attended Davos since 2001.
 He is also a member of the Young Presidents Organization and has completed the Harvard Business School’s Owners and Presidents Management Program.

-Through the Endeavor network, Wences raised US$4m in January 1999.
-In March 2000, he sold a 75% stake to Banco Santander for US$585m, marketing the most lucrative exit in Endeavor’s history.
+Through the Endeavor network, Wences raised US$4M in January 1999.
+In March 2000, he sold a 75% stake to Banco Santander for US$750M, making the most lucrative exit in Endeavor’s history.

 From Endeavor’s Board and VentureCorps, he received advice on accounting, legal issues, and venture finance process.
 A Harvard eMBA developed an international marketing strategy.
 Wences also met and hired his President & COO through our network.